 Is it challenging to keep up with competitors?

 The first sign that your business requires some kind of change is when you start lagging behind competitors in sales, losing old clients, or not getting new ones at the old pace.
 In this case, you’ll probably do research to see what it is that your rivals offer.
-Chances are, they’ve gone more digital either externally or internally (or both).
+Chances are they've done a digital transformation either externally or internally (or both).

 How much time and effort do you spend on processing transactions?